 Limitations:

-• Precision in selection: It is important to carefully choose colors; otherwise, the composition may lose expressiveness.
+- Precision in selection: It is important to choose colors carefully; otherwise, the composition may lose its expressiveness.

 Tetrad

-The color scheme known as a tetrad consists of four hues.
+A tetrad is a color scheme consisting of four hues.
 On the color wheel, these hues form a rectangular figure.
 For example, one might choose red-orange, yellow-orange, blue-green, and blue-violet.
 In a tetrad, two pairs of hues are directly opposite each other, providing double contrast.
-The shape can be either square or rectangular (elongated), affecting the level of contrast and flexibility in application.
+The shape can be square or rectangular (elongated), which affects both contrast and the flexibility of application.

 A tetrad is more difficult to use than other schemes.
-The main principle is highlighting one color as dominant, while others serve as additional accents.
+The main principle is to highlight a single dominant color, with the others serving as additional accents.
 Even distribution of hues can overload the composition.
-Designers prefer selecting a cool or warm color as the leading hue and cautiously applying the opposite pair.
+Designers prefer to select a cool or warm color as the leading hue and to apply the opposite pair cautiously.
 The scheme becomes softer by muting one or two colors, helping the eye perceive the composition without fatigue.

 Advantages:

-• Dynamism: Combining various hues in one composition helps avoid monotony, providing richness in perception.
-With a thoughtful approach, the scheme looks expressive.
+- Dynamism: Combining various hues in a single composition helps avoid monotony and enriches perception.
+With a thoughtful approach, the scheme comes across as expressive.

-• Palette Flexibility: Due to the ability to vary saturation and temperature range, a tetrad suits many creative areas from interiors to graphics.
+- Palette Flexibility: Because it can vary saturation and temperature, a tetrad suits many creative areas, from interiors to graphics.

 Limitations: